-Equal Opportunity Programs and Multicultural Affairs
+Equal Opportunity Programs, Multicultural Affairs, and Special Services Program

 Students who feel they have been discriminated against on the basis of their sex, race, religion, color, national origin or handicap, should contact the Office of Equal Opportunity Programs and Multicultural Affairs.
 Through the use of due process procedures appropriate action will be taken to address instances of discrimination and sexual harassment.
-For more information, contact the Office of Equal Opportunity Programs/Multicultural Affairs Office, 1208 North Patterson Street, Phone (229) 333-5463.
+For information, contact the Office of Equal Opportunity Prgrams/ Multicultural Affairs Office, 1208 North Patterson Street, Telephone 229-333-5463.